PriyaranjanKS/FusionDevBlogs/_posts/2024-07-09-Copilot-Website-Orchestration.md

 This completes the configuration of all three topics and enables dynamic routing of topics using Generative AI

-## Set Security to No Authentication
+## Step 6 : Set Security to No Authentication

 Before we test the Copilot, we need to ensure that the Copilot's security settings are configured correctly.
 For this demo, we will set the security to "No Authentication" to simplify the testing process.